glutengo/rendering-strategies/backend/res/posts/case-study/case-study.md

 The frontend application consists of three main components:

 * The `Post` component displays the current post.
 This component is mapped to the route `/post/:id`.
-When created, it fetches the contents of this post form the backend using the `id` provided in the URL.
+When created, it fetches the content of this post form the backend using the `id` provided in the URL.
 When following an internal link (e.g. a reference to another blog post), there should not be a full page reload.
 The router of the single-page application should handle the navigation instead.
 * The `Header` component contains the page header which displays the title of the blog.